The Art of Film Posters Hits Its Apex

-Csse in point is the movie poster for "For Your Eyes Only," otherwise a fairly routine entry in the James Bond oevure.
-Despite being saddled with a fairly routine script, the James Bond team wound up and connected solidly when they created the poster for "For Your Eyes Only."
-It connects on so many levels that it should be a featured presentation in any graphics art class.
+Now, "For Your Eyes Only" otherwise was a fairly routine entry in the James Bond series.
+Despite being saddled with a fairly rote script, the James Bond team wound up and connected solidly when they created the poster for "For Your Eyes Only."
+It connects on so many levels that it should be a featured presentation in any graphics art class, not only for its final form, but how it was put together painstakingly over a sequence of photographic sessions.
+You can read about the process here, along with the various controversies that arose over who is the model in the picture.

 "For Your Eyes Only" wasn't all that memorable otherwise.
 The only really outstanding aspect of "For Your Eyes Only," in fact, was the poster.
 It featured a very provocative pose by an anonymous (at the time) lass with quite extraordinarily attractive legs.
 All sorts of controversy erupted, with people offended by the scandalous pose.
 It was kind of funny going into staid locations like libraries and seeing this risque pose on the wall.
 Ultimately, the poster worked like a charm.
 It created just the right kind of buzz for "For Your Eyes Only," reinvigorating the franchise after the financially successful but critically lambasted "Moonraker" and most likely keeping Roger Moore in the role of James Bond for a couple more turns.